 Lybrate.com has a number of highly qualified Gynaecologists in India.
-You will find Gynaecologists with more than 42 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 37 years of experience on Lybrate.com.
 You can find Gynaecologists online in Pune and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Yugein Gupte

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures